How To Deadlift To Cure Back Pain

 Here is the first progression for your hip hinge, it is done in a kneeling position to make sure you can concentrate on keeping the torso stable, you want to focus on:

-Next you can move on the standing variation which will be adding more joints (the feet, ankle, and knees) into the equation, which makes the exercise a little more difficult.
+Next, you can move on to the standing variation which will be adding more joints (the feet, ankle, and knees) into the equation, which makes the exercise a little more difficult.

 Deadlift To Cure Back Pain: